cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/02-module-migration.md

 ```

-Once this has been updated, we can try to run the app with `starport serve`, and our application should run as expected!
+Once this has been updated, we can try to run the app with `starport chain serve`, and our application should run as expected!

 ```sh
 $ pofed tx pofe create-claim $(which pofed) --from=user1